Name: Tony Esperti

 Hometown: Bronx, New York, USA

 Boxing Record: click

-Antony (Tony) Esperti is best remembered as one of Muhammad Ali's early opponents.
-However, Esperti was an infamous character on Miami Beach during the late 1950s and 1960s.
+Anthony (Tony) Esperti is best remembered as one of Muhammad Ali's early opponents.

-On October 31, 1967 at the Place for Steak restaurant in North Bay Village, Florida, Esperti was arrested for gunning down Thomas "The Enforcer" Altamura, a reputed mobster.
-According to newspaper reports, Altamura was waiting to be seated at the restaurant, when Esperti reportedly approached and shot him to death.
+On October 31, 1967, at the Place for Steak restaurant in North Bay Village, Florida, Esperti allegedly gunned down Thomas 'The Enforcer' Altamura, a reputed mobster.
+According to newspaper reports, Altamura had been waiting to be seated at the restaurant when Esperti approached and shot him to death.